-ABC questions whether the sacrifice of hundreds of thousands, if not millions, of our shared continent's ecologically important birds and bats justifies building any large, commercial wind energy facility in areas with high concentrations of birds and bats, like the Great Lakes.
-The ecological services-pest control, pollination, and seed dispersal--that birds and bats provide are worth billions to the Canadian and U.S. economies (Sekercioglu, 2015, Sekercioglu et al. 2016).
+ABC questions whether the sacrifice of hundreds of thousands, if not millions, of our shared continent's ecologically important birds and bats justifies building any large, commercial wind energy facility in areas with high concentrations of birds and bats, like near the Great Lakes shorelines.
+The ecological services-pest control, pollination, and seed dispersal-that birds and bats provide are worth billions to the Canadian and U.S. economies (Sekercioglu, 2015, Sekercioglu et al. 2016).
 Bird watching also brings millions of dollars through travel and recreational equipment purchases (Kaufman 2016).
-Yet, many of North America's bird species are in precipitous decline, with over a third in need of concerted conservation action (North American Bird Conservation Initiative 2016).
+Unfortunately, many of North America's bird species are already in precipitous decline, with over one third in need of concerted conservation action in order to ensure their future (North American Bird Conservation Initiative 2016).